k4cg/nichtparasoup/README.md

 ### cache

-`Images` indicates how many images will be loaded on each crawler run `Images_min_limit` configures at how many images the crawler starts again collecting new images from the sites.
+`Images` indicates how many images will be loaded per crawler on each crawler run `Images_min_limit` configures at how many images the crawler starts again collecting new images from the sites.

 ```
-Images: 150
+Images: 30
-Images_min_limit: 20
+Images_min_limit: 15
 ```

 ### logging